 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

 Monument Valley remained relatively unknown until the 1930s when it caught the eye of filmmaker John Ford.
 Enamored by its allure, Ford selected this scenic location as the backdrop for his renowned Western film, Stagecoach.
-Subsequently, Monument Valley became a recurring setting in numerous productions by Ford and became an iconic representation of the American West.
+Subsequently, Monument Valley became a recurring setting in numerous Ford productions and an iconic representation of the American West.

-Renowned for its stunning red sandstone formations and sweeping vistas, Monument Valley embodies the quintessential essence of the Southwest.
-It stands as a must-visit destination and an absolute highlight on any Southwest road trip.
+Monument Valley is renowned for its stunning red sandstone formations and sweeping vistas, which embody the quintessential essence of the Southwest.
+It is a must-visit destination and an absolute highlight on any Southwest road trip.
 In this comprehensive guide, discover everything you need to know before embarking on a Monument Valley scenic drive.

 What is Monument Valley?

 Monument Valley is one of the Southwest’s most photographed landscapes.
-Spanning 30,000 acres (47 sq mi) across Arizona and Utah within the Colorado Plateau, the revered park belongs to the Navajo Nation.
+The park, belonging to the Navajo Nation, spans 30,000 acres (47 sq mi) across Arizona and Utah within the Colorado Plateau.
 It is proudly designated as a tribal park, known in the Navajo language as Tsé Biiʼ Ndzisgaii, which translates to the Valley of Rocks.

-This awe-inspiring Monument Valley showcases an array of magnificent rock formations, specifically for its striking red sandstone buttes and mesas.
+This awe-inspiring Monument Valley showcases an array of magnificent rock formations, specifically red sandstone buttes and mesas.
 These remarkable geological wonders have evolved over millions of years due to the forces of erosion, resulting in the breathtaking formations.
-Towering prominently among them, the largest butte soars an impressive 1,000 feet (305 m) above the valley floor.
+The largest butte soars an impressive 1,000 feet (305 m) above the valley floor.

 How to Get to Monument Valley

-Embarking on a Monument Valley scenic drive is an incredible experience, but planning your route is essential for a seamless adventure.
+Embarking on a Monument Valley scenic drive is an incredible experience, but planning your route is important for a seamless adventure.
 Nestled along the Arizona-Utah border, Monument Valley is accessible via various transportation options.
-The most popular way is to include it on a southwest road trip.
-The park sits conveniently off US-163.
+The most popular way is to include it on a southwest road trip – the park sits conveniently off US-163.
 However, if you’re traveling from afar, reaching the valley may entail flying into a nearby airport and renting a vehicle.

 Other options include airports in Las Vegas, Salt Lake City, or Albuquerque, each varying in distance and driving time.
 Regardless of your starting point, a road trip to Monument Valley promises picturesque landscapes and captivating pit stops along the way.